 I have provided historical research for various print, film and recorded projects.
 More information below!

-- Technical advisor and archival material provided for the Link Wray segment of the documentary film RUMBLE: The Indians Who Rocked the World.
-This film has won awards at Sundance, HotDocs and the Canadian Screen Awards.
+- This film has won awards at Sundance, HotDocs and the Canadian Screen Awards.

 Easy Eye Sound

-- Found and provided master source recordings for the Link Wray "Son of Rumble" and "Vernon's Diamond" digital and vinyl releases on Dan Auerbach's Easy Eye Sound record label.
+- Located and provided master recordings for the Link Wray "Son of Rumble" and "Vernon's Diamond" digital and vinyl releases on Dan Auerbach's Easy Eye Sound record label.

 - Sourced unreleased photographs for accompanying video and picture sleeve.